mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 when $1/N = 0$, which corresponds to our unbiased estimate of the channel capacity.

-Let's go through each of the steps to illustrate the method. [@Fig:ch5_fig24] show a typical data set for a strain with an O2 binding site ($\Delta\varepsilon_r = -13.9 \; k_BT$) and $R = 260$ repressors per cell.
+Let us go through each of the steps to illustrate the method. [@Fig:ch5_fig24] show a typical data set for a strain with an O2 binding site ($\Delta\varepsilon_r = -13.9 \; k_BT$) and $R = 260$ repressors per cell.
 Each of the distributions in arbitrary units is binned into a specified number of